jmsaltzman/pi_setup/README.rst

 This repo is just my place to keep files to "wget" as soon as I get a Pi online.

-These files help with intitial setup by adding shell helpers and installing packages for general use and Python, OpenCV, and Arduino development.
+These files help with intitial setup by adding shell helpers and installing packages for general use and Python development.

 NOTE: Updating for Raspbian Stretch with Desktop, 2017-09-07 release, downloaded from: https://www.raspberrypi.org/downloads/raspbian/